suspekt8/sam/content/home/about.md

 active: true
 author: admin
 ---
-I’m associate professor of philosophy of science at the [Centre for Science Studies](https://css.au.dk/) and a member of [Research Unit for Epistemology, Metaphysics, and Philosophy of Cognition](https://cas.au.dk/en/about-the-school/departments/philosophy-and-history-of-ideas/the-research-programme-at-the-department-of-philosophy-and-the-history-of-ideas/research-groups/research-unit-for-epistemology-metaphysics-and-philosophy-of-cognition/) at [Aarhus University](https://www.au.dk/) in Denmark.
+I’m associate professor of philosophy of science at the [Centre for Science Studies](https://css.au.dk/) at [Aarhus University](https://www.au.dk/) in Denmark.

 My research in general philosophy of science focuses on the theory-evidence relationship, theory choice, prediction, explanation, and discovery.
 I use the history of science and other empirical methods to complement the philosophical toolbox.
 My book *[Theoretical Virtues in Science: Uncovering Reality Through Theory](https://samuelschindler.org/books/)* (CUP, 2018) is a culmination of that work.